babeheim/evanthsoc-new/_posts/2018-10-04-eas-at-aaa-2018-schedule.md

 This year the American Anthropological Association's Annual Convention will be held in the San Jose McEnery Convention Center ([google map](https://www.google.de/maps/place/150+W+San+Carlos+St,+San+Jose,+CA+95113,+USA/data=!4m2!3m1!1s0x808fccbaf6542615:0xec55e44f67e4380a?sa=X&ved=2ahUKEwihsImrrO3dAhUOsKQKHbp0BcsQ8gEwAHoECAAQAQ)).
 The full conference program is available [here](https://www.eventscribe.net/2018/AAA/), and below are links to each individual EAS session, and to related sessions of interest.

+**note: Due to the Marriott labor dispute, some rooms are likely to be changed**

 # EAS sessions